-Skull bone anchors appropriate for delivery of the NeuroBlate laser delivery probes must be manufactured from materials that are MRI conditional at 1.5 T and/or 3.0 T. The internal diameter of the anchor must accommodate either of the two available 2.2 mm or 3.3 mm laser probe diameters.
+Skull bone anchors appropriate for delivery of the NeuroBlate laser delivery probes must be manufactured from materials that are MRI conditional at 1.5 T and/or 3.0 T. The internal diameter of the anchor must accommodate selected laser probe diameter (1.6 mm, 2.2 mm or 3.3 mm).
 The outer diameter cannot exceed 7.95 mm for attachment of the Robotic Probe Driver.